Enter the 7/7 Score

 There a ton of videos on YouTube from the so-called gurus who explain how to make money with FBA.
-I suppose some may have good points, but I've seen some experts make statements on videos that are totally wrong.
-Sometimes I think the only reason many of these people make videos just so they can make money from the YouTube ads on them.
+I suppose some may have good points.
+But I've seen some experts make statements on videos that are totally wrong.
+Also, I think the only reason many of these people make videos is so they can make money from the YouTube ads.
 Again, I'm not saying YouTube isn't great.
 I love YouTube.
 If I need to re-wire my ceiling fan or learn some new cleaning hack, I'm all in with YouTube.
 But if I want to learn the intricacies of succeeding with Amazon FBA, I'm going to invest in a reputable course.

 Step 7: Making Your Product Identical to Everyone Else's Product

 This mistake is almost understandable.
 If you discover 5 different sellers on page one of Amazon are selling the exact same widget.
 And each is making $10,000 in sales per month, why wouldn't you want to do exactly what they're doing?

 It's kinda hard to argue with that logic.
 Although I would say, "what if yours was the only widget that actually came with a carrying case"?

 As a seller, your goal should be to make your product.
 Even if it is essentially the same product, appear better.
 In a perfect world, you would actually make your product a better product.
 But either way, you have to make your product stand out from the pack.
 Although, it may cost more to differentiate your product.
 As a result, you can charge more for your product.